 Oldtimers would have known that Bellrock was a Microgaming group – they had nothing to do with this casino that was pirating software.

-In fact, this had all of the classic elements of a rogue casino: shitty name, crappy looking website, hosted in the Russian Federation, and dodgy looking software.
+In fact, this had all of the classic elements of a rogue casino: stuoid name, crappy looking website, hosted in the Russian Federation, and dodgy looking software.

 Step #4: Make sure their terms and conditions are crystal clear